 - deconflict witness interviews when required; and

-- make officers and employees of the party available for interviews by the DOJ when so requested.46
+- make officers and employees of the party available for interviews by the DOJ when so requested.

 Submitting a VSD to OFAC can have several benefits, the most significant of which is that it is considered a mitigating factor in the calculation of a potential penalty amount.
 In some cases, a VSD can allow a party to avoid an enforcement action altogether if OFAC determines the conduct does not constitute a violation or that it does not warrant a civil monetary penalty.
 However, there are general costs associated with making a VSD to either OFAC or the DOJ, including legal expenses, government investigation, additional scrutiny, reputational harm and, in some cases, large monetary penalties.
 There is also the potential for a government investigation to reveal unknown or undisclosed violations.

 When submitting a VSD to OFAC, in particular, parties should carefully consider the possibility that the conduct was wilful and that, as a result, OFAC may refer the case to the DOJ for criminal enforcement.
 As noted above, if a party files a VSD with any other agency before filing with the DOJ, the party will not get credit from the DOJ for that VSD.

 Overall, effective use of OFAC and the DOJ’s VSD programmes rests in the strength of a party’s compliance programme, policy and procedures.
 Even if the policy and procedures fail to prevent an apparent violation, they can help parties quickly and more accurately determine the nature of the violation and whether a VSD to OFAC or the DOJ is necessary and beneficial.